brandondocusen/CntxtJS/CONTRIBUTING.md

 ---

-Thank you for contributing to CntxtJV! 🎉
+Thank you for contributing to CntxtJS! 🎉